JMckinney13/JMckinney13.github.io/README.md

 # **Enhancement One Code:**
 The first enhancement was accomplished to showcase my abilities in software design and engineering.
 I decided to showcase these abilities by porting the original code from Java to Python, and along the way I added a few enhancements to make the code more secure.
 I believe this artifact does an excellent job of showcasing my skills in software development because it highlights my ability to not only port from another language but to also increase security in the process.
 The first hurdle of this enhancemnt was the port, I consider myself very skilled in Python so this part was pretty easy and I had alot of fun doing it.
 Once the port was completed I started to improve on the code to provide a much more refined product in comparison to the original.
 I noticed during my code review that the original lacked input validation so I worked towards correcting that problem.
 I addressed input validation through the use of if statements in the setters for each variable.
-The addition of input validation meets course outcome 5 because I found and eradicated a security vulnerability as well as ensured all data was explicitly validated.
+The addition of input validation meets the 5th course outcome because I found and eradicated a security vulnerability as well as ensured all data was explicitly validated.
 Below is a snippet demonstrating this validation:
 ```Python

     def set_firstname(self, firstname):